wlav/cppyy/doc/source/features.rst

     >>> c.__python_owns__         # True: object created in Python
     True
     >>>

-* **methods**: Are represented as python methods and work as expected.
-  To select a specific virtual method, do like with normal python classes that override methods: select it from the class that you need, rather than calling the method on the instance.
-  To select a specific overload, use the __dispatch__ special function, which takes the name of the desired method and its signature (which can be obtained from the doc string) as arguments.

 * **namespaces**: Are represented as python classes.
   Namespaces are more open-ended than classes, so sometimes initial access may